solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

     ![](../media/03-adf_destconnectionnext.jpg)

-1. Select your container from the drop-down menu.
+1. Select your **FoodCollection** container from the drop-down menu.
 You will map your Blob storage file to the correct Cosmos DB container.
 Select **Skip column mapping for all tables** before continuing.

     ![](../media/03-adf_correcttable.jpg)